IDMNYU/audiolab/docs/eighties.md

 ## TX81Z

-The [Yamaha TX81Z](https://en.wikipedia.org/wiki/Yamaha_TX81Z), released in 1987, is one of the later Yamaha synthesizers to use [FM Synthesis](https://en.wikipedia.org/wiki/Frequency_modulation_synthesis) as it's core sound generation technique (for an earlier FM synthesizer from Yamaha, see the [TX816](#TX816), below).
+The [Yamaha TX81Z](https://en.wikipedia.org/wiki/Yamaha_TX81Z), released in 1987, is one of the later Yamaha synthesizers to use [FM Synthesis](https://en.wikipedia.org/wiki/Frequency_modulation_synthesis) as its core sound generation technique (for an earlier FM synthesizer from Yamaha, see the [TX816](#TX816), below).
+Released as a rackmount (keyboard-less) unit that could be driven by MIDI, it was a quarter of the price of the contemporary DX-series FM synthesizer with a keyboard (the [DX7ii](https://www.vintagesynth.com/yamaha/dx7ii.php)).
+As such, it was incredibly popular with producers in low- to mid-budget recording studios, and its sounds (especially its bass sounds) are ubiquitous in electronic dance music from the era.

-The TX817 has 8-voice polyphony and has two significant improvements over its [ancestor](https://en.wikipedia.org/wiki/Yamaha_DX7):
+The TX81Z has 8-voice polyphony and has two significant improvements over the [original](https://en.wikipedia.org/wiki/Yamaha_DX7) in the Yamaha FM line:

-• The TX81Z is [multi-timbral](https://en.wikipedia.org/wiki/Timbrality), allowing for up to eight individual programs to be used simultaneously in "performance mode", with each program being assigned to a "voice" that responds to a different MIDI channel, and
+• The TX81Z is [multi-timbral](https://en.wikipedia.org/wiki/Timbrality), allowing for up to eight individual programs to be used simultaneously in "performance mode", with each program being assigned to a voice that responds to a different MIDI channel, and
-• The core FM synthesizer inside the TX817 can use eight different waveforms, not just sine waves as in the DX series.
+• The core FM synthesizer inside the TX81Z can use eight different waveforms, not just sine waves as in the original DX series.

 On the downside, the TX81Z has a smaller set of operators (4 instead of 6) in its synthesis architecture, with a correspondly lower number - 8 instead of 32 - of available "algorithms" (configurations of operator oscillators).